kasimeka/bromomethane/README.md

 ## notable changes from BMM

+bromomethane is being developed independently from BMM, so all the content of [CHANGELOG.md](./CHANGELOG.md) should be assumed unique to bromomethane. the following is the list of changes i originally forked BMM for:

 - mod thumbnails are lazily loaded after mod cards are rendered in the UI, unlike BMM which makes you wait for everything in the index to download before any usable interface is shown
 - mods are sorted by last updated instead of alphabetical
 - all of the three caching layers are unused and will eventually be replaced